 Current view on the efficacy-effectiveness gap

 The third and current paradigm provides the opportunity to look beyond the differences between ‘standardised’ and ‘real-life’ characteristics of the healthcare system and study designs.
-Many authors would rather consider a continuum between explanatory and pragmatic trials: ‘the explanatory‑pragmatic continuum’ (see the description of pragmatic trials here).
-Future research will determine if the identification of these contextual factors can help to design RCTs that provide better estimates of drug effectiveness.
+Many experts consider there to be a continuum between explanatory and pragmatic trials, rather than a simple dichotomy: explanatory vs pragmatic: ‘the explanatory‑pragmatic continuum’.
+Future research will determine if the identification of these contextual factors can help to design RCTs that provide better estimates of medicines’ effectiveness.

 Clementine Nordon, LASER